 - Virgin is working on a low carbon fuel for jet aeroplanes.

 - Would you believe it, a glass bottomed aeroplane ?
-He evidently has a sense of humour.

 - His company Virgin Trains introduced Pendolino technology to allow trains go more quickly.
 See Video for a demonstration of the way it handles curves in the track.
 As the Pendolino article explains, things did not quite go according to plan, though.